meliton/ISPiggy-App/README.md

 * Random domain name generation
 * Start and Stop buttons
 * Debug feature - allows user interactive domain name creation and submission
+* Async thread for DNS requests (speeds up interface)

 ## TO DO
-* Resolve minor issues with slow response from some DNS servers
+* FIXED - Resolve minor issues with slow response from some DNS servers
+- Add icon to project